Common greenshank

 The common greenshank (Tringa nebularia) is a wader in the large family Scolopacidae, the typical waders.
-The genus name Tringa is the New Latin name given to the green sandpiper by Aldrovandus in 1599 based on Ancient Greek trungas, a thrush-sized, white-rumped, tail-bobbing wading bird mentioned by Aristotle.
+The genus name Tringa is the Neo-Latin name given to the green sandpiper by Aldrovandus in 1599 based on Ancient Greek trungas, a thrush-sized, white-rumped, tail-bobbing wading bird mentioned by Aristotle.
 The specific nebularia is from Latin nebula "mist".
 Like the Norwegian Skoddefoll, this refers to the greenshank's damp marshy habitat.

 Relatives

 Its closest relative is the greater yellowlegs, which together with the spotted redshank form a close-knit group.
 Among them, these three species show all the basic leg and foot colours found in the shanks, demonstrating that this character is paraphyletic.
 They are also the largest shanks apart from the willet, which is altogether more robustly built.
 The greater yellowlegs and the common greenshank share a coarse, dark, and fairly crisp breast pattern as well as much black on the shoulders and back in breeding plumage.